-Some athletics events and the times taken to complete them are shown.
-Pupils are asked to match each event to its time.
+In this question, some athletics events and the times taken to complete them are shown.
+Pupils are asked to match each event to the most appropriate length of time.

 In the classroom, sport is a motivating context, and pupils can enjoy and benefit from exploring information such as Olympic records, as well as measuring and recording distances and times relating to their own performance in some small-scale athletics activities.
 Many pupils have a very poor knowledge of units and the sizes of everyday objects, so the more opportunity they have to use units in context the better.

-Questions 9, 10 and 11: Tigers
+Question 9-11: Tigers

-A bar chart showing the number of tigers in different countries is provided.
-Pupils are asked which country has the most tigers (question 9); roughly how many tigers there are in Indonesia (question 10); and the names of the countries that have more than 400 tigers (question 11).
+This task tests pupils' ability to interpret data.
+Pupils are shown a bar chart detailing the number of tigers in different countries and are asked which country has the least tigers (question 9); roughly how many tigers there are in Malaysia (question 10) and to circle three countries that have less than 500 tigers (question 11).

 Classroom experience of collecting and representing data of interest to pupils will increase understanding and success.
-Pupils can add interest to their work by using the data they have collected themselves to answer questions that interest them and solve problems.
+Pupils can add interest to their work by using the data they have collected themselves to answer questions that interest them.